 If a dealership responds to your questions, attaches window stickers of their available vans, and willingly offers a 1st round discount, that is a dealership worth potentially doing business with.

-Before Visiting The Dealership
+Before Visiting the Dealership

 Understand Your Current Starting Price